 (Infantile Hemangioma; Superficial Hemangioma; Deep [or Cavernous] Hemangioma; Strawberry Hemangioma; Strawberry Mark)

-Factors that may increase a baby's chances of a hemangioma:
+Things that raise a baby's risk of a hemangioma are:

-There are no current guidelines to prevent hemangiomas because the cause is unknown.
+There are no current guidelines to prevent hemangiomas.

 American Academy of Dermatology

 Vascular Birthmarks Foundation

 Castrén E, Salminen P, et al. Risk factors and morbidity of infantile haemangioma: preterm birth promotes ulceration.
 Acta Paediatr.
 2016 ;105(8):940-945.

 Hemangioma in infants.
 EBSCO DynaMed Plus website.
 Available at:https://www.dynamed.com/condition/hemangioma-in-infants .
 Accessed February 26, 2021.

 Hemangioma.
 The Vascular Birthmarks Foundation website.
 Available at: https://birthmark.org/birthmark/hemangioma.
 Accessed February 26, 2021.